Ask a lawyer

 Manage your property FAQs

 Property management companies usually charge a percentage of the rent collected (often around ten percent).
 Additional fees may include setup, leasing, maintenance, termination fees, and more.
 Some will charge you for vacant units.
 Whereas others only charge for leased units as an incentive to keep units occupied.
-Often you can negotiate a lower payment percentage if you have a lot of units that need to be managed or if your rents are high.
+Often, you can negotiate a lower payment percentage if you have a lot of units that need to be managed or if your rent is high.

 Managing property from abroad is easier than it's ever been.
 While you still need help onsite, you can manage many tasks from afar.
 Here are a few tips for managing properties from abroad: